-The Moravian Church in Kenya was started in 2002 by Rev. Paul Kamau Kabaiya.
+The Moravian Church in Kenya was started in 2002 by Bishop Paul Kamau Kabaiya.
 Between 1972 and 1982, Rev. Paul K. Kabaiya worked with the Moravian Church

 Rukwa when it was under the Moravian Church in Western Tanganyika ("MCWT") as a Mission Province.
 During this period in Rukwa, Brother Rev. Dr. Jorgen Boytler worked in Kasangu as a missionary and

-Due to the poor health of Rev Paul K. Kabaiya's parents, he was permitted by the Provincial Board of the MCWT to relocate to Kenya where his parents were residing
+Due to the poor health of Bishop Paul K. Kabaiya's parents, he was permitted by the Provincial Board of the MCWT to relocate to Kenya where his parents were residing

-Kenya so as to be near his parents.
-In 2002 and with consent from Bishop I.R.
-Nicodemo, Rev. Paul started the Moravian Church Kenya Mission during the month of September.
+to be near to them..
+In 2002, with consent from Bishop I.R.
+Nicodemo, Bishop Paul started the Moravian Church Kenya Mission during the month of September.